-Students who have already opened an online application and wish to continue working on it, click here.
+For applicants who have already opened an online application, you can visit the direct login page to continue working on your application.

 A passport that is valid 6 months after your return date is required for travel to Argentina for U.S. citizens, but a tourist visa is not required for stays of up to 90 days.

 Your passport will need to be valid for 6 months after your scheduled departure date from Brazil.
-U.S. citizens must also obtain a tourist visa.
+U.S. citizens must also obtain an electronic tourist visa.
 Additional information on obtaining a visa will be provided to accepted students.